PoliZyh/torch_study/README.md

 \text{MSE} = \text{cost} = \frac{1}{n} \sum_{i=1}^{n} (\hat{y}_i - y_i)^2
 $$

-where, loss is one sample error; MSE is mean squared error, n is the amount of samples.
+Where, loss is one sample error; MSE is mean squared error, n is the amount of samples.